 He is an elected representative on the R3 Council and a former president of the IPA.

-A fellow of the ACCA, ICAEW and R3, Ian is also an associate member of the Proceeds of Crime Lawyers Association and sits on the Smaller Practices Group of R3, the R3 Fraud Panel, the Fraud Advisory Panel and the Economic Crime Prevention Group.
+A fellow of the ACCA, ICAEW and R3, Ian is also an associate member of the Proceeds of Crime Lawyers Association and sits on the R3 Fraud Panel, the R3 General Technical Committee, the Fraud Advisory Panel and the Economic Crime Prevention Group.
+He is also a consulting editorial board member of Lexis PSL.

 He specialises in fraud, investigation and asset recovery and co-founded niche insolvency firm DDJ, based in London, which merged with CVR Global in 2017.